kubernetes/community/contributors/design-proposals/network/nodeport-ip-range.md

 ### ipvs

-Create IPVS virutal services one by one according to provided node IPs, which is almost same as current behaviour(fetch all IPs from host).
+Create IPVS virtual services one by one according to provided node IPs, which is almost same as current behaviour(fetch all IPs from host).

 ### Window userspace